emadzz/uda-git-reflections/lesson_3_reflections.md

   when I make some changes.
 But with GitHub I can just make a pull request, and all of the collaborators will be notified and can make their comments on it.
 And we can even discuss it from there!

+When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?
+* When I think that some changes need to be approved by other collaborators, so that I can make a pull request before merging directly.
+* When there are some development changes and I don't want to them to be directly in master to avoid bugs.
+* But making a changes directly to master when there are some minor changes saves time and steps needed by pull requests.